 Artificial Sweeteners, GMO Foods, and Gut Health

-It’s no laughing matter when you realize that such dietary choices could potentially cause harm to your mental health.
+This means that poor dietary choices could potentially cause harm to your mental health.

 The Benefits of Probiotics for Gut Health

 Taking probiotics can be one way to give your gut the help it needs.
-These beneficial bacteria help restore balance in our guts, just like traffic cops managing rush hour chaos.
-They're also great mood boosters - like when you find an unexpected $20 bill in your pocket.
+These beneficial bacteria help restore balance in the gut.

 Fermented Vegetables and Their Role in Gut Health